 July 9th meeting.

-May 29, New Providence, Memorial Day Parade.
-See
+turnout for the May 29, New Providence, Memorial Day Parade.

 -- "Software to Control Radios" (Barry Cohen, K2JV):